-This is to certify that Fatima College (Autonomous), Madurai- 18 has rich biodiversity of 88 species of trees comprising of 38 families 76 genera and a total of 1336 individual trees that includes few species that belongs to Near threatened, Vulnerable & Endangered category of IUCN Red data list.
-The list of tree species in the Fatima college campus has been attached herewith.
+This is to certify that Consulting the Greenery of Fatima College (Autonomous), Madurai- 18 has accounted rich biodiversity of 93 tree species comprising about 34 families with 78 genera and a total of 1606 individual trees that includes a few species which belongs to Near threatened, Vulnerable and Endangered category of IUCN Red list.
+The diversity of tree species is witnessed physically in the Fatima college campus and the list has been provided herewith.

-Date: 17.02.2020
+Date: 23.02.24

-(Dr. D.Stephen)
+(Dr.M.Packia Lincy)